GREECE SOLO TRAVEL GUIDE

 LEED Certified – the USGBC’s LEED Certified label on buildings, like many of the Marriott’s hotels, are those that have verifiably employed multiple and varying green building strategies to improve human and environmental health.
 Search the Search the LEED directory for Greece certifications.

 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

 Another way to find an establishments implementing eco-friendly or sustainable practices, certified or not, is through Booking.com in which you’ll need to find and review each establishment’s ‘Sustainable Initiatives’ within the booking process.
 Starting 2022, however, you’ll be able to filter searches for accommodations with the Travel Sustainable badge.

 Greece has ecotourism ideas available to explore for your next vacation.

 There are more ways to do your part for the planet in your responsible travel, like bringing sustainable and eco-friendly products to protect Greece’s environment.

 GREECE TRAVEL SAFETY

 Compared to other countries, Greece is considered safe to visit.
 There are rarely travel advisories for Greece.
 Although the crime rate is low, just take the general safety measures like you would anywhere else.
-That said, here my standard tips for female and solo travelers are:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.